-South Manitou Island is part of Sleeping Bear Dunes National Lakeshore and sits about 16 miles from the coast of Leland, Michigan.
-In the mid-1830s, William Beck established a village on South Manitou Island to supply cordwood to Great Lakes steamships, but today, it sits uninhabited.
+In the mid-1830s, William Beck established a village on South Manitou Island to supply cordwood to Great Lakes steamships, but today, it is uninhabited.

 The original town on South Manitou Island was Burton’s Wharf.
 As times changed, the inhabitants moved away from the Lake Michigan island, and the population fell to zero.
-But explorers can still hike, view original buildings and ruins, visit a shipwreck, camp, and more on the island.
+But hikers can still explore, take advantage of the island’s natural resources, view original buildings and ruins, visit a shipwreck, and enjoy kayaking around the island.

-Here are seven things to know before you get on the boat to the deserted and beautiful South Manitou Island.
+Here are nine things to know before you get on the boat to visit the beautiful South Manitou Island’s wilderness area.

 The entrance to South Manitou Island requires a national park pass since it is part of the national park system.
 The pass is per car, even though you aren’t taking your car to the island.
 You can buy the pass at the Fishtown dock when you purchase your ferry ticket.